-- Bears are rarely aggressive around humans or domestic animals. - It is recommended to walk your pets on a leash. - Do not leave pets unattended. - Black bears give birth in the months of January and February.
-The mother bear will remain with her cubs for 18 months. - Mother bears are particularly protective of their cubs, which can cause aggressive behavior if they feel their cub is threatened.
+- Simsbury has recorded the highest number of bear sightings in the state of Connecticut: 337 from October 2007 to September 2008 (CT D.E.P.). - Reported bear sightings in Simsbury has significantly increased since 2005.
+There are approximately 12-14 bears that roam in Simsbury. - Black bears give birth in the months of January and February.
+The mother bear will remain with her cubs for 18 months. - Mothers are particularly protective of their cubs which can cause aggressive behavior if they feel their cub is threatened.